 We know that many EU/EFTA students will be concerned about their rights in the UK following Brexit and it continues to be uncertain time.
 Under EU law you have a right to be in the UK to study and work and are not required to have proof of this entitlement.
 This right will remain whilst the UK remains a member state of the EU.
-A withdrawal agreement has been agreed between the UK and the EU but the UK Parliament is yet to ratify it and requires further time to consider it.
-A request has been sent to the EU to ask for a short extension of Article 50 which has been agreed.
-The UK is due to leave the EU on 31.01.2020 unless the deal is ratified sooner.
-As you may be aware a general election will now take place on 12th December 2019 and so it is possible that a new Government will be elected.
+A withdrawal agreement is being voted on in Parliament today and is likely to be passed, meaning that the UK is due to leave the EU on 31.01.2020.
+There will be an implemenation or transition period until at least 31.12.2020 if the deal is passed.
+During this transistion period freedom of movement will continue.

 The Government has also confirmed that even in the event of a No Deal Brexit, EU citizens already resident in the UK will be able to stay in the UK.
 They have already introduced the EU Settlement Scheme.
 EU citizens who wish to continue living in the uK after Brexit and enjoy the right to work, live and study without restriction will be required to register under the scheme by 31.12.2020